What is a Repair Café?

 There are!
 Check out the links at the bottom of our repair page for other repair cafés and services.

 Are you insured?

 Anyone with confidence in their ability to repair can express an interest in volunteering for our events.
-Have a look at the bottom of our repair café webpage to see how we recruit new repairer volunteers.
+Have a look at the volunteering section of our repair webpage to see how we recruit new repairer volunteers.